-Toe injury compensation claims - Introduction
+Toe injury claims

 Compensation claims for toe injuries at work are common, including broken phalanges, tendon and ligament damage.
 Inadequate personal protective equipment and dangerous work practices being frequently cited as the cause.

 Quittance's network of solicitors have helped injured Claimants to claim compensation for toe injuries under a very wide range of circumstances, from work accidents to road traffic accidents and slips and trips in public places and shops.